grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Export

 The `remote-read export` command exports all series and samples that match the selector into a local TSDB.
-The TSDB can be further analyzed with local tooling such as `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).
+You can use local tooling such as `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool) to further analyze the TSDB.

 ```bash
 # Use Remote Read API to download all metrics with label job=name into local tsdb